mochi/beambag/packaging/README.md

 Source is a file of arbitrary input data.
 Parser is a file (specified without .erl extension) containing an anonymous function accepting binary content of source and returning ArbitraryData.

-Template is a file containing beam with target module.
+Template is a file containing source with target module code template.

+Module is a name of target module.

 Code_change is a file (specified without .erl extension) containing an anonymous function accepting target module name (atom) and new data (ArbitraryData).
 Code_change can replace existing data or update it by requesting current state from target module.